UniversalDependencies/docs/_en-overview/migration-guidelines.md

 ## New Relations

-The UD represenation also introduces the following new relations which didn't exist in SD.
+The UD represenation also introduces the following new relations which did not exist in SD.

 * [`dislocated`](en-dep/dislocated)
 * [`foreign`](en-dep/foreign)